 A New York City-based entertainment and licensing company which was responsible for several U.S. cartoons and dubs of foreign programs.4Kids rose to prominence in the late-'90s and early-2000s with their dubs of Pokémon and Yu-Gi-Oh!, which it helped popularize in the U.S. The success helped the company subsequently acquire more anime properties (mostly of the merchandising-type), and it adapted them with varying levels of success — chiefly by applying unusual edits, cuts, and modifications to get them on network TV.
 These cuts, in addition to inflammatory comments by its higher-ups and its refusal to release uncut DVDs of the adapted series (although they did briefly attempt this), helped 4Kids garner a fair share of hatred amongst fans of the original versions of these shows.Its infamy came to a head with the bizarre localization and edit of One Piece, which managed to combine all of the company's worst practices into one show: numerous content edits, horrible voice directing, the replacement of all of the original music, the removal of a large number of episodes (that turned out to be important later on — although they couldn't have known at the time), and widespread changes to the original script and plot even in the unedited parts.
 All of this solidified fandom hatred of the company, and it remains the darkest mark on its reputation.Because of this, Japanese studios would actually make an exception to the fansubbers' "gentleman's agreement" to stop fansubbing when a series is licensed.
 Said agreement is basically, when an anime gets licensed, fansubbers abandon that particular anime, so that Japanese studios will condone the fansubbers' "piracy" of the show.
 4Kids' reputation has long been so abysmal that Japanese studios would allow fans to continue fansubbing a show if it gets licensed to 4Kids, in large part due to 4Kids' refusal to offer Japanese audio even on the DVD releases, and their rabid censorship policies.On the other side of the quality spectrum is Teenage Mutant Ninja Turtles, which combined good storytelling with content not usually seen in Saturday morning cartoons — and which would have never lasted as long as it did anywhere else.
 It also featured content 4Kids would normally censor in their anime dubs.The hatred garnered from their dubs seems to have worn out as the company became significantly less prominent than it used to be.
 In the late 2000s, 4Kids' focus shifted away from anime to homegrown properties and acquisitions from other countries, which generally fit the company's creative philosophy much better and have obtained much more faithful treatment.
 What anime they still dubbed was generally well received — or, at least, drew less ire.
 With Kids' WB!'s decision to leave the network Saturday cartoon market in 2008, 4Kids became — for better or for worse — the last remnant of what was once an institution.
 It was a position they suffered for having.
 In 2009, the series and merchandising rights to Teenage Mutant Ninja Turtles were bought out by Nickelodeon as a component of their purchase of the franchise.
 Nick snatched up Winx Club (an Italian cartoon that 4Kids dubbed) the following year.In April 2011, months after the departure of CEO Alfred R. Kahn, the company filed for chapter 11 bankruptcy.An auction resulted in the company being sold in pieces; Konami bought all of their Yu-Gi-Oh! rights, and Saban Brands bought the rest of the company, including the Toonzai Saturday morning block and rights to Sonic X and Cubix.With the acquisition from Saban, The CW 4 Kids/Toonzai ended in the fall of 2012, being replaced by a new block called Vortexx.
 CW4Kids' final broadcast on August 18, 2012 ended with a full marathon of one of its greatest properties, Yu-Gi-Oh!.
 4Kids successfully exited from bankruptcy in mid-December of 2012 as 4Licensing Corporation without any notable entertainment assets.
-(They managed to gain control of patents for an impact-blocking technology.)
-However, the future is theoretically open for the company, they seem to mostly be focusing on sports licensing.
+(Their Hulu page shows that they did manage to retain some rights to some of their old programs, however.)
+Their main focus is on developing and licensing isoBlox, an impact-blocking surface designed for use in sports equipment.
 On the bright side, anime fans will no longer be enduring the company's notorious practices.
 On the downside, it leaves the New York talent pool of voice actors, for the most part, without regular work.Notable voice actors included:

 Their properties and dubs provide examples of these tropes: